Thrive Baby Thrive

 Another example: You may count 4 or 5 movements in an hour instead of the usual 10 movements.
 Count your movements again.
 If, for any reason, you are still not able to obtain the usual 10 movements in your normal amount of time, you detect an unusual amount of activity level for your baby (an increase or decrease in fetal movement), or you notice any sudden changes in movement, call your health care team to make sure your baby is well.
 If you are unable to contact or visit your health care team, go to Labor and Delivery (L&D) as most L&D units will see you immediately for Decreased Fetal Movements (DFM), or go to the nearest Emergency Room (ER).

-Never hesitate to call your health care team about any questions or concerns you may have or comments they have made that you don’t understand.
+Never hesitate to call your health care team with any questions or concerns you may have or comments they have made that you don’t understand.
 With your new proactive mindset, working together will now empower your pregnancy journey.
 You know your baby best, so always trust your instincts!

 We strive for each expected baby to grow and develop in the best possible way, and ideally, to complete 40 weeks of nesting in utero healthy, strong, and ready to come into the world.
 A healthy delivery is our target.
 And on delivery day, don’t all babies deserve the best chance to arrive alive and kicking?
 If you have not been using our mobile app ME Preg, start now!
 ME Preg will help you to manage your pregnancy right up to delivery day.
 You can check off third trimester highlights, capture daily bump photos, schedule your important third trimester appointments, browse the latest pregnancy info, meditate and most importantly beginning at Week 28, track your baby’s daily movements.